An inverse-free fixed-time stable dynamical system and its forward-Euler discretization for solving generalized absolute value equations: Introduction

 which can be transformed into AVE

 whenever $1$ is not an eigenvalue of $M$.
 Without loss of generality, we can always assume that $1$ is not an eigenvalue of $M$.
-Then, the solution of LCP can be obtained by solving GAVE~\eqref{eq:lcp2gave} or AVE~\eqref{eq:lcp2ave} by

-In \cite{mezz2020}, the equivalence between GAVE and HLCP is investigated.
+Then, the solution of LCP can be obtained by solving GAVE~\eqref{eq:lcp2gave} or AVE~\eqref{eq:lcp2ave}.
+However, since $(M-I)^{-1}$ does not be required, from a computational perspective, GAVE~\eqref{eq:lcp2gave} is more attractive than AVE~\eqref{eq:lcp2ave}.
+In \cite{mezz2020}, the equivalence between GAVE~\eqref{eq:gave} and HLCP~\eqref{eq:hlcp} is investigated.
 Specifically, if $x$ is a solution of GAVE~\eqref{eq:gave}, then the vectors $z = \max\{x,0\}$ and $w = \max\{-x,0\}$ solve the HLCP

-Conversely, if $(z,w)$ solve HLCP~\eqref{eq:hlcp}, then $x = z-w$ solves GAVE~\eqref{eq:gave} with $A = \frac{1}{2}(C +D)$, $B = \frac{1}{2}(D - C)$ and $c = p$.
+Conversely, if $(z,w)$ solve HLCP~\eqref{eq:hlcp}, then $x = z-w$ solves GAVE~\eqref{eq:gave} with $A = \frac{1}{2}(P +Q)$, $B = \frac{1}{2}(Q - P)$ and $c = p$.